kelanny/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 If a key exists in the dictionary, the value will be replaced If a key doesn’t exist in the dictionary, it will be created You are not allowed to import any module

+TASK: 8.
+Simple delete by key
+mandatory
+Write a function that deletes a key in a dictionary.

+Prototype: def simple_delete(a_dictionary, key=""): key argument will be always a string
+If a key doesn’t exist, the dictionary won’t change You are not allowed to import any module

+TASK: 9.
+Multiply by 2
+mandatory
+Write a function that returns a new dictionary with all values multiplied by 2

+Prototype: def multiply_by_2(a_dictionary):
+You can assume that all values are only integers Returns a new dictionary
+You are not allowed to import any module

+TASK: 10.
+Best score
+mandatory
+Write a function that returns a key with the biggest integer value.

+Prototype: def best_score(a_dictionary):
+You can assume that all values are only integers
+If no score found, return None
+You can assume all students have a different score
+You are not allowed to import any module

+TASK: 11.
+Multiply by using map mandatory
+Write a function that returns a list with all values multiplied by a number without using any loops.

+Prototype: def multiply_list_map(my_list=[], number=0):
+Returns a new list:
+Same length as my_list
+Each value should be multiplied by number
+Initial list should not be modified
+You are not allowed to import any module
+You have to use map
+Your file should be max 3 lines

+TASK: 12.
+Roman to Integer
+mandatory
+Technical interview preparation:

+You are not allowed to google anything
+Whiteboard first
+Create a function def roman_to_int(roman_string): that converts a Roman numeral to an integer.

+You can assume the number will be between 1 to 3999. def roman_to_int(roman_string) must return an integer If the roman_string is not a string or None, return 0